 Late winter: scanning for Herdwick lambs and managing the land

-By March farmers have to be vigilant for any issues with the pregnant ewes; they scan (ultrascan) in January so they know which ewes have single lambs in them (these ewes can, by and large, look after themselves with some hay), and which have twins or triplets in them.
-Ewes with twins or triplets need more help as they are at risk of twin lamb disease (Pregnancy Toxaemia): this is a metabolic condition where the sheep’s energy levels are not being met, leading to nutritional deficiencies and, if untreated, death.
+By March farmers have to be vigilant for any issues with the pregnant ewes; they scan (ultrascan) in January so they know which ewes have single and which have twins or triplets.
+Ewes with twins or triplets need more help as they are at risk of complications.

 Scanning is a blur of activity as the person scanning gets paid by the sheep, so you have to be organised.
 They glare at a fuzzy grey screen, with one hand under the ewe’s belly, shout “single”, “twin”, or “triplet”, and a mark is quickly sprayed on the sheep’s back.